 It is up to us to champion the freedoms of others as well as of ourselvesWhat should Christians – and indeed those of other faiths and none - do to further freedom of religion or belief?
 As people of faith it is up to us to champion the freedoms of others as well as of ourselves.
 And we must do this based on a positive understanding of the value of freedom of religion or belief for all, grounded as that is in our own understanding of church, conscience and the common good.
 For if religious believers will not stand up for the religious freedoms of others, irrespective of their faith, why in heaven's name should anyone else?

-- Professor Sir Malcolm Evans is Professor of Public International Law at the University of Bristol, UK, and Chair of the United Nations Sub Committee for the Prevention of Torture.
-This is an edited text of a lecture hosted by the Archbishop of Canterbury, Dr Rowan Williams, on 8 June 2011.
-The full text of the lecture is available at https://web.archive.org/web/20110614151139/http://www.archbishopofcanterbury.org:80/articles.php/2062/archbishop-hosts-annual-lambeth-inter-faith-lecture.
+- Professor Sir Malcolm Evans is Principal of Regent's Park College, Oxford.
+This is an edited text of an 8 June 2011 lecture hosted by the then-Archbishop of Canterbury, Rowan Williams.
+The full text of the lecture is available here.
 Commentaries are personal views and do not necessarily represent the views of Forum 18.
-PDF and printer-friendly views of this commentary can be accessed from https://www.forum18.org/Archive.php?article_id=1580.

 For reporting and analyses of freedom of thought, conscience and belief in places named in this lecture, see: